-"Testing, testing" - Mat 4:1-11 - Lent 1 - Feb 10/08
+"Lured by Entitlement" - Mat 4:1-11 - Lent 1 - Mar 13, 2011

 "If Jesus was so powerful, why did he live like an ordinary person?"
 It's a shocking question, isn't it?
 But it seems to be the question that Matthew (and two other gospel authors) were dealing with.
-"If Jesus was the favourite son of God, why didn't he just snap his fingers and rule the whole world?"
-These are not trivial questions, because the implication seems clear - that if Jesus didn't use his power to get rich, to be treated specially, to grasp hold of all political power, then he didn't have the power that should accrue from being the favoured son of God.
+"If Jesus was the favourite son of God, why didn't he just snap his fingers and rule the whole world - or at least fix it?"
+This is not a trivial set of questions, because the implications could be disturbing.
+The logic seems clear that if Jesus didn't use his power to get rich, to be treated specially, to grasp hold of all political power, then he didn't after all have the power that one would expect from the favoured son of God.

 Based on how the world usually thinks, it seems a reasonable question.
 After all, wouldn't anyone with that kind of power use it for personal gain?
-If you knew how to run the world properly, and had the power to do so, wouldn't you step up and take the reins?
-If not, then you're a whole lot different than the "leaders" we are blessed with today (and as Martha would say, "that's a good thing!").
+If you believed you knew how to run the world properly, and had the power to do so, wouldn't you step up and take over?
+If not, then you're a whole lot different than the "leaders" we are blessed with today.

 Few of us could or would challenge the argument that the world works on power.
 The "golden rule" commonly means "those who have the gold (or oil, or ...) make the rules."
 Our corporate structures, our political structures, even our social structures display the truth that power obtained is power wielded.
 Of course it is always justified in self-aggrandizing terms - "the cream always rises."
-Mind you, one could cynically comment that it all seems to be a case of the Peter Principle taken to extremes - perhaps you remember the Peter Principle from Peter Drucker, who coined the concept that "people rise to the level of their incompetence."
+And recent events especially in Libya and the Ivory Coast remind us that those in power will often go to revolting extremes to hang on to their power.

-In any event, the common view of the world is that power is all-important, and if you can't see a person having power then they don't have any.
+The common view of the world is that power is all-important, and if you can't see a person having power then they don't have any.
 This view hasn't changed from Jesus' day and is still as pervasive as ever.
-Sadly, the same view is pervasive in the Christian faith as well.
+Sadly we see the same view in many places and in many people in the Christian faith as well.
 "If I'm a Christian, and thus favoured by God, how is it that I'm not rich/powerful/beautiful/pain-free/without troubles/...?"
 If God loves me, and promises to bless me if I do all the right things, won't I get that new car/new job/new girlfriend/new boyfriend/raise/lottery win/...?"

 This pervasive world view of what it means to have power provides a powerful reason for this fascinating description of the temptation of Jesus.
-The gospel authors wanted their readers to clearly understand that Jesus' refusal to surrender to the temptations of power was a sign of true power, not a weakness.
+The gospel authors wanted their readers to clearly understand that Jesus' refusal to surrender to the temptations of power was a sign of true power, not a sign of weakness.
 It is clear that with more power comes more temptation, and with the power of God at hand Jesus is clearly tempted with lures corresponding to that power.